-If you'd asked me in the early 1990s which band was going to take heavy metal to a whole new level (and give the world a swift kick in the nut sack in the process), Kory Clarke's crew of NYC-bred gutter rats would have been my answer.
-As they prepared to release their third album, Salutations From The Ghetto Nation, in 1992, they certainly seemed to have the necessary firepower to break into the big time.
+If you'd asked me in 1992 which band was going to take heavy metal to the next level (and give the world a swift kick in the nuts in the process), Kory Clarke's crew of NYC-bred gutter rats would have been my answer.
+As they prepared to release their third album, Salutations From The Ghetto Nation, in 1992, Warrior Soul certainly seemed to have the necessary firepower to break into the big time.

-Warrior Soul's two prior studio albums (1990's Last Decade Dead Century and '91's drugs, god, and the new republic) were critically acclaimed, and the band was being managed by Q-Prime, who handled heavyweights like Metallica and Queensryche.
-Most importantly, Warrior Soul's brand-new album was packed with twelve new amazingly intense, literate, politically-charged anthems delivered by a charismatic frontman who was blessed with a lion's roar and a chip on his shoulder the size of Mount Rushmore.
+Most importantly, Warrior Soul's brand-new album was packed with 12 new amazingly intense, literate, politically-charged anthems delivered by a charismatic frontman who was blessed with a lion's roar and a chip on his shoulder the size of Mount Rushmore.
 There was no way an explosive combination like this possibly miss . . . yet somehow it did.

 Warrior Soul was doomed to languish in obscurity, while Rage Against the Machine (who were essentially preaching to the same choir as Kory and crew) nabbed the brass ring and went on to become big-time rock stars—an oversight that will forever remain a mystery to me.

 Salutations From the Ghetto Nation hit me like a hand grenade when I first heard it in 1992.
 I seriously thought that this was the band that would save metal, which at the time was in danger of disappearing up its own ass.
 For those of you too young to remember, the early 1990s were a very dark time for metal.